 On a more macro level, the Northern Kings will have either won the war against Nilfgaard or remained in a saber-rattling stance after witnessing the Battle of Sodden Hill from afar.
 Considering a second war with Nilfgaard breaks out in the narrative of the novels, we expect the television show may just turn the two conflicts into one – a war they can actually dramatize (budget permitting) as Ciri continues her training.

 (Photo by The Witcher season 2 - Netflix)

-But then again, events from the stories and novels have already been remixed and there is no guarantee we’ll see all of Ciri’s time at Kaer Morhen or the Temple School before season 2 concludes.
+Then again, events from the stories and novels have already been remixed and there is no guarantee we’ll see all of Ciri’s time at Kaer Morhen or the Temple School before season 2 concludes.

-But no matter what map the series follows in its second year, one theme has been virtually guaranteed by executive producer Lauren Schmidt Hissirch — the waning of monsters.
+But no matter what map the series follows in its second year, one theme has been virtually guaranteed by Hissirch — the waning of monsters.
 As in the novels, fantastical creatures are becoming rarer as the Continent (a loosely European realm) marches closer to modernity.
 The disappearance of monsters also means Witchers are becoming fewer in number.
 And while referenced in passing during the first season, this change in the world will be addressed in the upcoming episodes.

 (Photo by Katalin Vermes/Netflix)